-- 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President. - 2.
+- 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President.
+This includes following the directives of the Board President to maintain order and decorum for all. - 2.
+Use a sign-in sheet, if requested. - 3.
 Identify oneself and be brief.
 Ordinarily, the time for any one person to address the Board during public participation shall be limited to five minutes.
-In unusual circumstances, and when an individual has made a request in advance to speak for a longer period of time, the person may be allowed to speak for more than five minutes. - 3.
-Observe, when necessary and appropriate, the Board President's decision to shorten public comments to conserve time and give the maximum number of individuals an opportunity to speak. - 4.
-Observe the Board President's decision to determine procedural matters regarding public participation not otherwise covered in Board policy. - 5.
+In unusual circumstances, and when an individual has made a request in advance to speak for a longer period of time, the Board President may allow a person to speak for more than five minutes.
+If multiple individuals wish to address the Board on the same subject, the group is encouraged to appoint a spokesperson. - 4.
+Observe, when necessary and appropriate, the Board President's authority to: - a.
+Shorten public comments to conserve time and give the maximum number of individuals an opportunity to speak; and/or - b.
+Determine procedural matters regarding public participation not otherwise covered in Board policy. - 5.
 Conduct oneself with respect and civility toward others and otherwise abide by Board policy 8:30, Visitors to and Conduct on School Property. - 6.
 Complaints regarding an individual staff member or an individual student issue shall not be addressed during an open meeting.